contao/docs-archive/manual/en/04-Managing-content.md

 ### Include elements

-The following Insert Tags allow you to include various resources like articles, modules or files from the "templates" directoy.
+The following Insert Tags allow you to include various resources like articles, modules or files from the "templates" directory.

 <table>
 <tr>